Federal Criminal Defense Lawyer Minneapolis

 What separates state from federal crimes is where or how the offense took place.
 Because state and federal laws concern similar types of behavior, a person can be prosecuted by the state or federal government, or both.
 Often, people question whether it is legal for someone to be tried by both state and federal governments because they have a constitutional protection from double jeopardy – they cannot be tried for the same crime twice.
 However, the clause does not apply to violations falling under both jurisdictions because they are considered separate sovereigns.

-This evidence often includes video evidence, wiretapping audio, various federal agency agent reports and many more witnesses.
-This is because while the scope of state charges tend to be one area, federal charges are all-encompassing and can include years of monitoring and evidence collection against you.
+This evidence often includes video evidence, wiretapping audio, various federal agency agent reports, and many more witnesses.
+This is because while the scope of state charges tends to be one area, federal charges are all-encompassing and can include years of monitoring and evidence collection against you.

 Federal charges are tried in federal courts, and federal judges use Federal Sentencing Guidelines to decide on sentencing penalties for federal charges.
-State courts are often guided by state laws and legislation, which can include minimum and maximum sentencing penalties, which allow a judge to decide if the crime fits into a low sentence like probation, or a maximum sentence.
+State courts are often guided by state laws and legislation, which can include minimum and maximum sentencing penalties, allowing a judge to decide if the crime fits into a low sentence like probation or a maximum sentence.

 What Crimes Fall Under Federal Jurisdiction?

-Because the rules and processes involved in resolving federal cases differ from those for state cases, it is absolutely necessary to have a Minneapolis federal crimes attorney on your side who is intimately familiar with the federal system.
-Brockton D. Hunter P.A. has been recognized for our ability to help those charged with criminal offenses We have the skills and experience necessary to effectively handle your case.
+Because the rules and processes involved in resolving federal cases differ from those for state cases, it is absolutely necessary to have a Minneapolis federal defense lawyer on your side who is intimately familiar with the federal system.
+Brockton D. Hunter P.A. has been recognized for our ability to help those charged with criminal offenses.
+We have the skills and knowledge necessary to effectively handle your case.

-Our Minneapolis federal crime lawyers handle a range of federal crimes, including, but not limited to:
+Our Minneapolis federal criminal defense lawyers handle a range of federal crimes, including, but not limited to:

 - Sex trafficking (18 U.S.C. § 1591): A federal sex trafficking charge is triggered when an individual knowingly obtains or transports a person aware that they will be forced to engage in a commercial sex act.
 They can also face accusations if they benefit financially from such conduct.